eseidel/space_traders/README.md

 * Make CLI print frequency of api calls on exit.
 * Teach arbitrage trader how to empty its cargo hold of things it's not trading.
   If the markets it happens by don't trade those things it's stuck with them.
+* Add logic for buying and mounting modules.
+* Get above 50% coverage.

 UI:
 * Add a Flutter UI.